-Russia’s Gazprom said on Monday it was canceling construction of the South Stream pipeline due to European opposition.
+Russia’s Gazprom has canceled construction of the South Stream pipeline due to European opposition.

 “The project is closed.
 This is it,” the company’s chief executive, Alexei Miller, told reporters.

-The $40 billion project looks to be the latest victim of the European-Russian trade war that started earlier this year when Russia occupied and annexed Ukraine’s Crimean Peninsula.
+The $40 billion project looks to be the latest victim of the European-Russian trade war that started earlier this year when Russia occupied and annexed the Crimean Peninsula from Ukraine.
 The European Union and the United States responded by imposing economic and financial sanctions.

-However, the European Union had been uneasy about South Stream for much longer, planning to construct a competing pipeline, Nabucco, from the Caspian Sea through Turkey into southeastern Europe.
+But the EU had been uneasy about South Stream for longer, planning to construct a competing pipeline, Nabucco, from the Caspian Sea through Turkey into southeastern Europe.

-Last year, Nabucco was scuttled when gas supplier Azerbaijan chose to participate in the Trans Adriatic Pipeline instead, a joint venture between Switzerland’s Axpo, Norway’s Statoil and Germany’s E.ON companies.
+Last year, Nabucco died when gas supplier Azerbaijan chose to participate in the Trans Adriatic Pipeline instead, a joint venture between Switzerland’s Axpo, Norway’s Statoil and Germany’s E.ON companies.

 European companies were also heavily involved in South Stream.
 France’s EDF, Italy’s Eni and Germany’s Wintershall had partnered with Gazprom to build it while Germany’s Siemens was contracted to supply the control systems.